Glutamate flavoring: Reactions

-Some authors and activists have attributed the negative perceptions around MSG to xenophobic or racist biases towards East Asians and East Asian cuisine, criticising the classification of alleged MSG-related symptoms as "Chinese Restaurant Syndrome".
+The controversy about MSG is tied to racial stereotypes against East Asian societies.

+Herein, specifically East Asian cuisine was targeted, whereas the widespread usage of MSG in Western processed food does not generate the same stigma.
+These kind of perceptions, such as the rhetoric of the so-called Chinese restaurant syndrome, have been attributed to xenophobic or racist biases.

+Food historian Ian Mosby wrote that fear of MSG in Chinese food is part of the United States' long history of viewing the "exotic" cuisine of Asia as dangerous and dirty.
+In 2016, Anthony Bourdain stated in Parts Unknown that "I think [MSG] is good stuff.
+I don't react to it – nobody does.
+It's a lie...
+You know what causes Chinese restaurant syndrome?
+Racism."

-In 2020, Ajinomoto, the leading manufacturer of MSG, launched the #RedefineCRS campaign to combat what it said was the myth that MSG is harmful to people's health.
-Following the #RedefineCRS campaign, Merriam-Webster announced it will be "reviewing" the term, which was added to the dictionary in 1993.
+In 2020, Ajinomoto, the leading manufacturer of MSG, and others launched the #RedefineCRS campaign, in reference to the term "Chinese restaurant syndrome", to combat the misconceptions about MSG, saying they intended to highlight the xenophobic prejudice against East Asian cuisine and the scientific evidence.
+Following the campaign, Merriam-Webster announced it would review the term.

 Regulations

 Regulation timeline

 In 1959, the U.S. Food and Drug Administration (FDA) classified monosodium glutamate as generally recognized as safe (GRAS).
 This action stemmed from the 1958 Food Additives Amendment to the Federal Food, Drug, and Cosmetic Act that required premarket approval for new food additives and led the FDA to promulgate regulations listing substances, such as monosodium glutamate, which have a history of safe use or are otherwise GRAS.

 Since 1970, FDA has sponsored extensive reviews on the safety of monosodium glutamate, other glutamates, and hydrolyzed proteins, as part of an ongoing review of safety data on GRAS substances used in processed foods.
 One such review was by the Federation of American Societies for Experimental Biology (FASEB) Select Committee on GRAS Substances.
 In 1980, the committee concluded that monosodium glutamate was safe at current levels of use but recommended additional evaluation to determine monosodium glutamate's safety at significantly higher levels of consumption.
 Additional reports attempted to look at this.

 In 1986, FDA's Advisory Committee on Hypersensitivity to Food Constituents concluded that monosodium glutamate poses no threat to the general public but that reactions of brief duration might occur in some people.
 Other reports have given the following findings: